MA, BCBA, COBA, Owner, Clinical Director, CEO

 In addition to working at ATBS, Alexandra spends her time advocating for neurodiversity affirming practices within ABA.
 She also enjoys spending time with her cats and husband, playing board and role-playing games, swing dancing, and cooking.

 Clinical Director Designee

-Zane Ferguson has been an RBT with ATBS since 2016.
-Zane will graduate in Spring 2021 with a Masters.
+Zane Ferguson has been with ATBS since 2016 and a BCBA since 2021.
 In 2020, he published a research article in conjunction with Dr. Fred Peterson, Psy.D.
 Zane became an Elevatus Trainer in 2021 to provide the community and ATBS with an evidenced based approach to increasing accessibility of sex and sexuality education for the I/DD population for ATBS.

 Zane has worked with young children, teens, and young adults.
 He brings with him experience in sex education, research and advocacy.

 Zane enjoys spending his personal time seeing live music, doing oil painting, and playing tabletop and board games.

 Alex has been blessed to work with ATBS since 2018.
 As a military spouse, Alex has had the opportunity to work in a variety of jobs over the years.
 She has managed international logistics accounts for automobile manufacturers, worked in operations at headquarters for grocery store chains, spent time as a veterinary assistant and run a small health and wellness facility.
 She has extensive experience in both logistics and account management and she excels at systems analysis and organization.

 When Alex first began working at ATBS, she quickly fell in love with ABA, as a compassionate and dignified approach to helping others.
 Her work at ATBS soon became not only a job, but something in which she passionately believes.
 Her favorite part of her job is getting to see the kids that ATBS supports.
 Her second favorite part of her job is getting to know and support the amazing parents that come through these doors.